-11 4.1.2 MAC services
+8 4.1.2 MAC services

-12 MAC provides the following services to the RLC layer:

-Data transport.

-This service transports MAC SDUs between MAC peers.
-The service provides no acknowledgement orsegmentation.
+- 9 MAC provides the following services to the RLC layer: - Data transport. - This service transports MAC SDUs between MAC peers.
+The service provides no acknowledgement or - segmentation.

-16 4.2 Layer functions
+4.2 Layer functions

-17 4.2.1 RLC functions
+4.2.1 RLC functions

-- 18 In transparent mode, RLC has no function other than to transparently transfer data from input to output. - 19 In one of the non-transparent modes, unacknowledged mode, RLC provides the following functions: - Segmenting individual RLC SDUs into multiple transmitted RLC PDUs.
+- 15 In transparent mode, RLC has no function other than to transparently transfer data from input to output. - In one of the non-transparent modes, unacknowledged mode, RLC provides the following functions: - Segmenting individual RLC SDUs into multiple transmitted RLC PDUs.
 Reassembling multiple received RLC PDUs into individual RLC SDUs. - Blocking multiple RLC SDUs into individual transmitted RLC PDUs.
 Deblocking individual received RLC PDUs into multiple RLC SDUs. - Padding to fill transmitted RLC PDUs.
-Stripping the padding from received RLC PDUs. - Sequence-number checking of received RLC PDUs to detect missing PDUs. - 26 Link adaptation. - 27 Ciphering and Deciphering. - In the other non-transparent mode, acknowledged mode, RLC provides the following functions in addition to those for unacknowledged mode: - Backward error correction via selective retransmission of RLC PDUs, and optionally, via incremental redundancy. - Discard of unsegmented RLC SDUs according to the radio-bearer delay requirements. - Sequencing to preserve RLC SDU order. - 34 The RLC function defines the procedures for segmentation and reassemble of LLC PDUs into RLC/MAC blocks and, - in RLC acknowledged mode of operation, for the Backward Error Correction (BEC) procedures enabling the selective retransmission of unsuccessfully delivered RLC/MAC blocks.
-In RLC acknowledged mode of operation, the RLC - 37 function preserves the order of higher layer PDUs provided to it. - 38 The RLC function provides also link adaptation. - 39 In EGPRS, in RLC acknowledged mode of operation, the RLC function may provide Incremental Redundancy (IR).
+Stripping the padding from received RLC PDUs. - Sequence-number checking of received RLC PDUs to detect missing PDUs. - Link adaptation. - Ciphering and Deciphering. - In the other non-transparent mode, acknowledged mode, RLC provides the following functions in addition to those for unacknowledged mode: - Backward error correction via selective retransmission of RLC PDUs, and optionally, via incremental redundancy. - Sequencing to preserve RLC SDU order. - 30 The RLC function defines the procedures for segmentation and reassemble of LLC PDUs into RLC/MAC blocks and, - 31 in RLC acknowledged mode of operation, for the Backward Error Correction (BEC) procedures enabling the selective - 32 retransmission of unsuccessfully delivered RLC/MAC blocks.
+In RLC acknowledged mode of operation, the RLC - 33 function preserves the order of higher layer PDUs provided to it. - 34 The RLC function provides also link adaptation. - 35 In EGPRS, in RLC acknowledged mode of operation, the RLC function may provide Incremental Redundancy (IR).

-1 4.2.2 MAC functions
+4.2.2 MAC functions

-- 2 <This section would be cleaner if it followed a format similar to § 4.2.1.
-Where is MAC splitting?> - 3 The MAC layer function defines the procedures that enables multiple mobile stations to share a common transmission - medium., which This medium may consist of several physical channels.
-The function MAC layer may allow a mobile station to use several physical channels in parallel, i.e., use several timeslots within the TDMA frame. - 6 For the mobile-station originating originated access, the MAC function layer provides the procedures, including the - contention-resolution procedures, for the arbitration between arbitrating among multiple mobile stations that are simultaneously attempting to access the shared transmission medium. - For the mobile-station terminating terminated access, the MAC function layer provides the procedures for queuing and scheduling of access attempts. - In GERAN, the MAC layer sends information that controls MS measurement reporting.
-In the MS, the MAC layer may report such measurements to the GERAN. - The MAC handles packet-system-information messages and paging messages on packet control channels.
-The MAC layer controls timing advance when multiple users share a common transmission medium.
+- 37 <This section would be cleaner if it followed a format similar to § 4.2.1.> - 38 The MAC layer function defines the procedures that enables multiple mobile stations to share a common transmission - medium., which This medium may consist of several physical channels.
+The function MAC layer may allow a mobile - station to use several physical channels in parallel, i.e., use several timeslots within the TDMA frame.

+- 1 For the mobile-station originating originated access, the MAC function layer provides the procedures, including the - 2 contention-resolution procedures, for the arbitration between arbitrating among multiple mobile stations that are - 3 simultaneously attempting to access the shared transmission medium. - 4 For the mobile-station terminating terminated access, the MAC function layer provides the procedures for queuing and - scheduling of access attempts. - 6 In GERAN, the MAC layer sends information that controls MS measurement reporting.
+In the MS, the MAC layer may - 7 report such measurements to the GERAN. - 8 The MAC handles packet-system-information messages and paging messages on packet control channels.
+The MAC - 9 layer controls timing advance when multiple users share a common transmission medium.